 My early career began out of high school traveling to festivals.
 Time was spent with caricatures, portraits and illustration.
-Going through many different media, styles and cities, traditional oil paintings of wildlife became my passion for many years, with an occasional portrait commission.
+Going through many different media, styles and cities, traditional oil paintings of wildlife became my passion for many years, with a ten year period of portrait commissions.
 I never turned down a restoration project.
 The travel and researching nature in the wild was my greatest joy.

 After 45/50 years of traveling alone on the road, safety was becoming an issue.
 A serious illness brought a temporary halt so I could review my career.
 Confined at home for a short period, I took up the "hobby" of doll carving.
 My People Indian dolls was born and has flourished with little effort on my part.
 Researching the folk tales of Indigenous North American tribes became a new passion and I published 8 paper back books with illustrations.

 These tales metamorphosed into the wooden dolls I create today.
-I bring characters to life from the stories told to Indian children about their history, culture and beliefs.
+I bring characters to life from the stories told to Indian children about their history, culture and moral beliefs.

 I claim my heritage through mother (both grandparents were of Indian heritage).
 Grandmother was of the Onandaga (People of The Hills) nation of the great Iroquois Confederacy (Haudenosaune: People of The Long House).
 The Iroquois peoples came together under the Peace Maker, Deganawedah, and Hiawatha to form a 5 nation (now 6) union.
 The war axe was buried beneath the Peace Tree on the banks of a river to be washed away for all times.